 - Since I send all full-time employee I-9s to Central OHR, do I need to keep copies?
 Records sent to or scanned into a centralized database/repository should NOT be retained locally.

-- What is the retention schedule for SRDPs and the new YOU@PSU system?
-The retention schedule for Performance Evaluations in both formats is end of fiscal year plus five (5) years.
+- What is the retention schedule for SRDPs, performance evaluations, and goal setting information?
+The retention schedule for performance evaluations in both formats is until separation of employment plus six (6) years.

 - What is the procedure for disposal of paper and electronic records when a current employee retires?
 Or dies?
 Prior to retirement, a current employee should create a directory for paper records or develop a shared drive for all electronic records (including e-mail) that will be utilized by their administrative unit upon their retirement.
 Within thirty (30) days of said retirement, the employee’s computer can be scrubbed and put back into use, unless subject to a litigation hold (then contact the Office of General Counsel).